kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

     4. Select **Create**.

     #### **kubectl**
-    1. Use kubectl apply to create a Secret containing the credentials.
-    2. Export the name of the Secret as an environment variable:
+    Use `kubectl apply` to create a Secret containing the credentials and export its name as an environment variable:

     ```bash
     export SECRET={SECRET_NAME}